Header image

 Biography

-Carolyn has a joint position at NIWA and the University of Auckland.
+Dr. Carolyn Lundquist has a joint position at NIWA and the University of Auckland.
 She is an interdisciplinary scientist, and specialises in development of decision support tools to inform stakeholder participatory processes for marine spatial planning and ecosystem based management from coasts and estuaries to the deep sea.

 Brendon Pasisi